The Perfect Way To Protect Your Portfolio In This Market

 If you’re new to options, don’t be scared by the terminology.
 It’s really quite simple.

-Given the ongoing uncertainty in the market, there’s a decent chance that PFE fails to reach $40 between now and June 26.
+Suppose I think there’s a decent chance that PFE fails to reach $40 between now and July 2.
 The stock might slide a bit, stay flat, or possibly post a slight gain.
 Under any of those scenarios, the option would expire, and I would keep my shares.
 Nobody will voluntarily exercise their right to pay $40 for a stock that can be bought on the open market for less.

 That might not sound like much.
-But by itself, $0.46 on a $37 stock represents an income stream of 1.3%.
-And that’s just for a 6-week holding period.
-After the contract expires at the end of June, I could immediately sell a second call option for another time period, and then possibly another.
+But by itself, $0.40 on a $38 stock represents an income stream of 1%.
+But that’s just for a holding period of about 5 weeks.
+After the contract expires on July 2, I could immediately sell a second call option for another time period, and then possibly another…

 Why This Works So Well